semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 * **Run Semgrep with custom rules.** Apply rules specific to your organization's business goals and coding conventions.
 * **Run Semgrep when an event triggers.** Run Semgrep when a pull or merge request (PR or MR) is created.
 These event triggers or event hooks are dependent on your CI provider.
 * **Run Semgrep on relevant files and blocks of code.** Configure Semgrep to ignore files and folders such as test files, configuration files, and files from other vendors.
-* **Pass a Semgrep CI job even when scans report findings.** By default, manual configurations fail when any finding is detected.
-Configure Semgrep to pass CI jobs even when findings are reported (a **fail open** state).
+* **Configure a Semgrep CI job to pass or fail when any finding is detected.** By default, manual configurations pass when any finding is detected.
+You can also configure Semgrep to fail CI jobs when findings are reported (a **fail closed** state).
+* **Output, export, or save findings to a file.**

 ## Limitations of manually configured Semgrep CI scans

 * Findings are not tiered based on severity and actions cannot be undertaken based on severity.
 This means that either any finding will cause the job to fail, or any finding still allows the job to pass.
-* Findings are dumped to a log and are not tracked over time, so there is no record of a finding's state, such as opened, closed, or ignored.
+* Findings are dumped to a log and are not tracked over time, so there is no record of a finding's **triage state**, such as opened, closed, or ignored.

+:::note
+`semgrep ci` prevents the duplication of findings by scanning only the changes in files in pull or merge requests.
+This is different from Semgrep App's capability to track a finding's **triage state**, as each finding has a record.

 ## Setting up the CI job